-The approach has its origins defense and military planning by the likes of the US, UK, Australia and Canada.
+The approach has its origins in defense and military planning by the likes of the US, UK, Australia and Canada.
 More recently, it has become popular in the business domain, particularly for developing systems and IT-related strategies.

 The overall theory is that those organizations with superior capability to execute strategy will win – whether they are the armed forces or a business.